7 Sources

 3

 .
-OpenAI announced a partnership with Disney that allows the studio's characters and intellectual property to be used within its Sora video generation platform, signaling a licensing model that could enable media companies to participate in developing generative video platforms3
+OpenAI announced a partnership with Disney allowing the studio's characters to be used within its Sora video generation platform, highlighting a licensing model that could allow media companies to participate in generative AI development5

-.The labor side of the AI debate remains unresolved as studios evaluate how AI tools for filmmakers can be integrated into production pipelines.
-SAG-AFTRA began formal negotiations with the Alliance of Motion Picture and Television Producers in February 2026, with AI safeguards among central issues
+SAG-AFTRA began formal negotiations with the Alliance of Motion Picture and Television Producers in February 2026, with AI safeguards central to discussions ahead of the union's June 30 contract expiration

 .
-The union proposed a "Tilly tax" requiring studios to pay royalty fees whenever AI-generated performers appear in productions, attempting to make synthetic actors financially comparable to hiring real performers3
+Among proposals is a "Tilly tax" requiring studios to pay royalty fees whenever AI-generated performers appear in productions, making synthetic actors financially comparable to hiring real performers5

 4

 .
-He described AI video tools as a way to "fill in the bits that you can't shoot, or didn't shoot, or you don't have the budget to shoot" rather than wholesale substitution for location filming2
+He described AI video tools as ways to "fill in the bits that you can't shoot, or didn't shoot, or you don't have the budget to shoot" rather than wholesale substitution4

 Navi